marcgarreta/12-lead-ECG-AD/README.md

 ## About

-Unsupervised detection of anomalies in 12-lead electrocardiograms (ECGs) using three autoencoder-based models (Convolutional Autoencoder, Variational Autoencoder, Variational Autoencoder with Multi-Head Attention) plus an interactive Dash dashboard for interpretable results.
+This project focuses on the **unsupervised detection of anomalies in 12-lead electrocardiograms (ECGs)** autoencoder-based architectures.
+It explores and compares three models:

+- **Convolutional Autoencoder (CAE)**
+- **Variational Autoencoder (VAE)**
+- **Variational Autoencoder with Multi-Head Attention (VAE-MHA)**

+In addition to modeling, the project also includes an interactive **dashboard** designed for **interpretable visualization** of the results.
+This web application allows users to analyze ECG signals and interpret possible anomalous patterns within a user-friendly environment.

 ---